 Newcastle Consortium feedback event April 2013

-Building on the findings of Trapeze Consulting's baseline report, since September 2012, the Consortium Working Group has focused on identifying an appropriate structure and scope for a Newcastle consortium and creating a values statement to inform how it would operate.
-This stage has been influenced by going out and speaking to existing consortia, in the region and further afield, finding out how they manage both their internal relationships and those with commissioners and decison makers.
-Individual working group members have also undertaken to keep city council and NHS commissioners up to date with the progress and ambitions of the group.
+Building on the findings of Trapeze Consulting's baseline report since September 2012, the Consortium Working Group focused on identifying an appropriate structure and scope for a Newcastle consortium and creating a values statement to inform how it would operate.
+This stage had been influenced by going out and speaking to existing consortia, in the region and further afield, finding out how they manage both their internal relationships and those with commissioners and decison makers.
+Individual working group members have also undertaken to keep City Council and NHS commissioners up to date with the progress and ambitions of the group.

 A significant development reported by the Newcastle consortium working group was its successful bid to Locality for pre-feasibilty funding.
-The funding is being used to buy in ACEVOs consortium development toolkit with six days of consultancy time during April to June.
+The funding will be used to buy ACEVOs consortium development toolkit with six days of consultancy time during April to June.

-A follow up meeting to Neil Coulson’s Newcastle consortium workshop was hosted by Newcastle CVS at MEA House on 21 June.
-Invitations were sent to organisations that had attended the workshop and the purpose of the meeting was to discuss next steps and specifically the setting up a small group to work on plans for a Newcastle VCS Consortium.
+A follow up meeting to Neil Coulson’s Newcastle consortium workshop (14 May 2012) was hosted by Newcastle CVS at MEA House.
+Invitations were sent to organisations that had attended the workshop and the purpose of the meeting was to discuss the next steps and specifically the setting up of a small group to work on plans for a Newcastle VCS Consortium.